msyazwanfaid/falakpy/README.md

 ```
 ## 💫 Quick Start Guide

-Excellent — that’s an important addition ✅ since **Skyfield** (and most astronomical libraries) use the convention:

-> East longitude = positive, West longitude = negative
-> North latitude = positive, South latitude = negative

-Here’s your **final, production-ready `README.md`** for PyPI — clean, standardized, and including that clarification in every relevant section.

----

 # 🕋 falakpy

 **falakpy** is a lightweight Python library for **Islamic Astronomy (Falak)** —